jankotek/mapdb-site/doc/getting-started.rst

         <version>1.0.7</version>
     </dependency>

-We are working on new generation of MapDB.
+We are working on the new generation of MapDB.
 It is faster and more reliable.
-Latest semi-stable build is at `snapshot repository <https://oss.sonatype.org/content/repositories/snapshots/org/mapdb/mapdb/>`__:
+The latest semi-stable build is at `snapshot repository <https://oss.sonatype.org/content/repositories/snapshots/org/mapdb/mapdb/>`__:

 .. code:: xml